ComputationalEvolutionaryMorphometry/hyperiax/README.md

 ## Introduction

-Hyperiax is a powerful and versatile software tool that enables large-scale parallel tree simulations and computations.
-It is an open-source framework that uses [JAX](https://jax.readthedocs.io/en/latest/index.html) and has been developed and is currently maintained by [CCEM, UCPH](https://www.ccem.dk/).
-Its primary purpose is to facilitate efficient message passing and operation execution throughout the entire tree.
+Hyperiax is a framework for tree traversal and computations on large-scale tree.
+Its primary purpose is to facilitate efficient message passing and operation execution on large trees.
+Hyperiax uses [JAX](https://jax.readthedocs.io/en/latest/index.html) for fast execution and automatic differentiation.
+Hyperiax is developed and maintained by [CCEM, UCPH](https://www.ccem.dk/).

-Initially, Hyperiax was designed specifically for the phylogenetic analysis of biological shape data.
-It is integrated with [JAXGeometry](https://bitbucket.org/stefansommer/jaxgeometry/src/main/), a computational differential geometry toolbox implemented in JAX.
+Initially, Hyperiax was designed specifically for phylogenetic analysis of biological shape data, particularly enabling statistical inference with continuous time stochastic processes along the edges of the trees.
+For this purpose, is integrated with [JAXGeometry](https://bitbucket.org/stefansommer/jaxgeometry/src/main/), a computational differential geometry toolbox implemented in JAX.
 However, Hyperiax's messaging system and operations are general, which means that they can be easily adapted for use in other contexts.
 With minor modifications, Hyperiax can be used for any application where fast tree-level computations are necessary.
+Included examples cover such cases with inference in Gaussian graphical models, phylogenetic mean computation, and recursive shape matching in binary trees.

 ## Installation
 ```bash